Project highlight: Launching Australia’s newest theatre

 The $100-million performance venue in Western Sydney opened in December 2019.
-The Sydney Coliseum Theatre is the crowning jewel of the eight–hectare West HQ precinct, located at Rooty Hill.
-PR was needed to shift the image of Rooty Hill to promote it as a go-to destination which attracts world-class acts across music, theatre and dance.
+The Sydney Coliseum Theatre is the crowning jewel of the eight-hectare West HQ precinct, located at Rooty Hill.
+Public Relations was needed to shift perceptions of Rooty Hill and promote it as a ‘go-to’ destination that attracts world-class acts across music, theatre and dance.

 The campaign to launch the “Opera House of the West” featured preview events, a red carpet and stories on the opening acts, including headliner Keith Urban.
 Targeted media events and Video News Releases saw coverage generated across mainstream media as well as entertainment, technology, food, architecture and lifestyle publications.

 Here are some of the elements we used to achieve the coverage.

 We started the campaign with an exclusive television story with 7 News, knowing a large portion of 7’s nightly bulletin audience lives in Sydney’s Western Suburbs.
 We offered up a final walk-through with the Minister for Western Sydney and supplied a video of the theatre being constructed.

 We also offered up “first-run” video content to the Today Show to cover each act in the two-week opening season.
 We shot and edited vision of David Campbell, Dame Edna, John Butler, Amy Shark and Keith Urban and made sure it was ready in time for the Today Show’s deadlines.

 Video News Releases were used effectively throughout the campaign to achieve media coverage both in mainstream Sydney media and in other geographical areas.